 1. - This game is far more accessible than most folks give it credit to.
 The controls are not convoluted, nor do things have unnecessary functionalities or five thousand menus to grind through to complete simple tasks.
 This game is complex in the best possible way for a game of its caliber; the depth of its combat.
 This strength makes the game an extremely enjoyable experience as none of it is bogged down by simulation-esque frivolities.
 Mechanically it is somewhat similar to games like StarCraft (this isn't Harpoon or Jane's Fleet Command ), although the scale is increased one-hundred fold.
 The game is complicated only in that it requires not only knowledge of units and their roles, but also quick-thinking and problem solving.
 The learning curve is steep but I'll be damned if I didn't say I had a blast getting to the point where I could consistently win matches.

+2. - This is any political/military nut's dream.
 There is a reason why much of its consistent playerbase is made up of people from /pol/ (don't let that intimidate you, the community is leagues better than most skill-based RTSs).
 You can simulate any "What If" scenario using countries like the People's Republic of China and North Korea all the way down to nations such as Norway and Sweden.
 And the game's compelling campaign missions simulate this also; what if the U.K. had not peacefully given back Hong Kong, and had to defend against waves of PLA tanks?
 You can do everything from sending Navy SEALs behind enemy lines to destroy Soviet command structures to launching massive armored offensives using the latest modern equipment.
 And it is all (mostly) pinpoint accurate.

 3. - The game is well-built, diverse and reliable.
 They aren't kidding when they say "1,450 units that have been meticulously reproduced from their source!"
 There are maps ranging from suburban sprawls to massive tracts of forest prime for special forces operations, using anything from Polish commandos to Czechoslovakian airborne.
 If you find the game enjoyable it is difficult to get away from, as there is so much content to explore and master.
 Every unit has an easy reference-sheet that you can view at any time, and all of them (save for PACT/NATO copies of Soviet/American equipment) have unique stats.
 Some countries have more options than others, but that is only to maintain realistic integrity.
 You cannot expect Norway to have a better military than the United States, but that doesn't mean they wont have superior niche units such as special forces.
 Countries like Poland and Czechoslovakia recently were balanced in a patch, making them up to snuff with everyone, so you can likely expect more free DLC patches to the other nations as well.
 Not only that, but this game is incredibly resistant to technical issues.
 I have not crashed once in all my hours of playing (this always varies with different machines, though, but I've but this game through hell and its always been fine).
 Your experience will rarely be interrupted.

+4. - Deckbuilding is EXTREMELY enjoyable.
 I've spent half of the time in this game making decks.
 It may just be personal preference, but because of the thousand+ units, you can find yourself sinking a lot of time into this; not out of necessity, but simply to create fun and personalized armies.